Is Your Business Exposed to Ransomware Attacks?

 Optimize selection/operation of AV software– Many anti-virus software options are available on the market to help you reduce your risk of a cybersecurity breach of your network.
 There is not one best system for all businesses.
 It makes sense to match your specific business workflow and accompanying exposure to cybersecurity threats with the various options for cybersecurity protection.

-Seek help from competent IT MSP– The challenges of ensuring cybersecurity are great.
+Seek help from competent managed IT service provider – The challenges of ensuring cybersecurity are great.
 Use of a competent IT MSP can help you effectively assess your cybersecurity risks and develop/implement plans to reduce your risk.

 Effective Cybersecurity Risk Management